ShiftClick/learn-css-flexbox/readme.md

 The aim of this challenge is to learn how to improve the layout and spacing of unstyled HTML, with CSS.

-Your task is to improve the layout and spacing of the blog posts in index.html.
+Your task is to emulate the layout and spacing of the blog posts shown in the GIF above.
 Remember:

 - Start with too much white space
 - You don’t have to fill the whole screen